kwilkos/cxf/distribution/src/main/release/samples/j2ee/jca/hello_world_soap_http/README.txt

-Deploy the CXF J2EE Connector
+Deploy the Apache CXF J2EE Connector
 ===============================

-    The CXF J2EE Connector must be deployed to the application server before running the demo.
+    The Apache CXF J2EE Connector must be deployed to the application server before running the demo.
 A single resource adapter deployment will be shared by all of the demos, so this step need only be completed once.

-    How to deploy the CXF J2EE Connector is dependent on your application server.
+    How to deploy the Apache CXF J2EE Connector is dependent on your application server.
 Please consult your vendor documentation on connector deployment.
 Here are basic instructions to deploy the connector in JBoss application servers.